ehcache/ehcache.org-site/README.md

 **NOTE:** If you used links to include Ehcache 3 documentation, you may see an error about watching the same folder twice - it can be ignored.

+### Html-proofer

+Html-proofer is used to validate the content of the website.
+After building the site with jekyll you can run [html-proofer](https://github.com/gjtorikian/html-proofer) through `./run_proofer.sh`.

 ---

 See the [issue tracker](https://github.com/ehcache/ehcache.org-site) if you are interested in improving the site in general.